 Colds and flus - antibioticsAntibiotics - colds and flu

-Antibiotics can destroy normal ("healthy") bacteria that live in your body.
-This can result in symptoms such as nausea, diarrhea, and vaginal yeast infections.
+- Kill normal ("healthy") bacteria that live in your body.
+This may cause nausea and diarrhea.
+Women can get vaginal yeast infections.

 - Increase the risk of drug-resistant bacterial infections.

 - Put you at risk of an allergic reaction.